Laurazepam/titletoimagebot/README.md

 # Developer Stuff

+### Code / IDE

+This project is written in Pycharm IDE by IntelliJ, and honestly has only been made possible via their Open Source Licensing program.
+It includes comments that note different things to the inspector.
+I would highly reccomend using this IDE if you intend on working on this project, or just in general as it makes working with python feel as scalable as working with more industrial programming languages.

 ### Running the bot

 (Please dont try to run another bot unless /u/Title2ImageBot is shut down for good.
 Running it on your own sub is fine, but if you want DM me and I can set this one to automatically run on your sub)